-AIA also teaches these courses in-person once per year at The Vision Show (Boston, 2016), and Automate (Chicago, 2017). *Pricing for in-person training varies
+AIA also teaches these courses in-person once per year at Automate (Detroit, May 17-20, 2021) and The Vision Show (Boston, 2022). *Pricing for in-person training varies

 Below is a list of all CVP-Advanced courses and descriptions.
 Sign up today to distinguish yourself as one of the vision industry’s elite!